leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What conditions are seen in CEC?
 - What type of patients are seen in CEC?
 - Why is my next appointment at CEC?

-## intent: glsc-condition-miscellaneous
-- What is GLSC?
-- What is glaucoma suspect clinic?
-- What does GLSC stand for?
-- How often will I be seen at GLSC?
-- How long is a GLSC visit?
-- Is GLSC run by doctors?
-- What is done in GLSC?
-- Who will I see in GLSC?
-- What tests are done in GLSC?
-- What is the difference between GLSC and a normal eye clinic?

 ## intent: glsc-condition-miscellaneous_52
 - What is the criteria for GLSC?